devgateway/ldadm/README.md

 Add a new unit, prompting the user for required attributes.
 If `--parent` argument is given, create the new one nested under that unit.

-### Deleting a unit
+### Deleting units

-	ldadm unit delete UNIT
+	ldadm unit delete [UNIT...]

-Removing an empty unit.
-LDAP server must refuse the operation if the unit is not empty.
+Removing empty units.
+LDAP server must refuse the operation if a unit is not empty.

 ### Moving people to a unit

-	ldadm unit assign UNIT [USER_NAME…]
+	ldadm unit assign UNIT [USER_NAME...]

 Assign users to a unit, moving their accounts from their current unit(s).
 User names are read from argument list, or standard input.

+## Project commands

+### Listing projects

+	ldadm project list

+List project names, one per line.

+### Displaying project attributes

+	ldadm project show [PROJECT...]

+Display all project attributes.
+One or more project names may be given as arguments, or provided from standard input.
+If they're given as arguments, standard input is ignored.

+### Creating a new project

+	ldadm project add

+Add a new project, prompting the user for required attributes.

+### Deleting projects

+	ldadm project delete [PROJECT...]

+Remove projects.

+### Assigning people or servers to a project

+	ldadm project assign PROJECT [{USER_NAME|SERVER_NAME}...]

+Make users or servers members of a project.

+### Setting a project manager

+	ldadm project manage PROJECT USER_NAME

+Make a user project manager.

 ## Configuration file